carlosfrodrigues/millesime/README.md

 ## Machine Learning Model

-The machine learning model used by this app is a Random Forest Regression model, trained on a dataset of physicochemical measurements and corresponding wine quality ratings.
-The model has been trained to predict the quality of a wine on a scale of 0 to 10, based on 11 physicochemical parameters.
+The machine learning model used by this app is a Stacking Regressor model, which combines the predictions of Random Forest, Extra Trees, and Bagging regressors.
+The final output is obtained through a Gradient Boosting Regressor.
+The model has been trained on a dataset of physicochemical measurements and corresponding wine quality ratings.
+It aims to predict the quality of a wine on a scale of 0 to 10, based on 11 physicochemical parameters.

 ## Dataset